Stay safe! Call 811 before you dig

 One easy phone call to 811 instantly begins the process of getting underground electric and gas utility lines on your property marked.
-Local One Call Centers will contact the appropriate utility companies, who send crews out to mark the underground lines within three days.
+When you call 811, the appropriate utility companies are notified.
+They send crews out to mark the underground lines within three days.
 This service is free of charge.

 - Call before you dig